bri-thetechie/cnn-waste-sorter/README.md

 ## Future Improvements
   - Try EfficientNet / MobileNetV2 for transfer learning
-  - Deploy as a Streamlit/Flask web app for real-time predictions
   - Expand dataset with more diverse waste images

 ## License